- City living with trips to Detroit and Minneapolis

 Fuel more Sunrises

-There is plenty more content to come from Year of the Sunrise I, II, III and ...IV(?).
+There is plenty more content to come from Year of the Sunrise I, II, III, IV, and ...V(?).
 Add a weekly or monthly cup of coffee to fuel more sunrise content.
-Or, add monthly or quarterly tank of gas to fuel more sunrise road trips, which is how it all began.Add ☕️ Add ⛽️
+Or, add a quarterly tank of gas to fuel more sunrise road trips, which is just how all this began.Add ☕️ Add ⛽️